BNTechie/Learning_Resources/Statistics/README.md

 Combines L1 and L2 regularization to take advantage of both techniques, offering a balance between the two.

+***L1 Regularization (Lasso)***

+L1 regularization, also known as Lasso (Least Absolute Shrinkage and Selection Operator), adds a penalty term to the loss function equal to the absolute value of the coefficients' magnitudes.
+This form of regularization can shrink some coefficients to zero, effectively performing feature selection by excluding certain features from the model.

 ***Mathematical Representation***

 The cost function with L1 regularization is: